vekatze/neut/book/src/commands.md

 - `--no-color` can be used to turn off ANSI colors
 - `--report MODE` sets report mode (`none`, `plain`, `fancy`, or `trace=ITEMS`)

+`--report` decides what a command says about its own progress, which it writes to standard error:

+- `none` says nothing
+- `plain` prints one line per phase
+- `fancy` draws a progress bar that redraws in place
+- `trace=ITEMS` prints the selected intermediate representations, as described below

+Without `--report`, a command uses `fancy` when both of its streams are an ANSI-capable terminal, and `plain` otherwise.
+Errors and warnings are printed whatever the mode is.

 ### `--report trace=ITEMS`